Lumkuia: Description

 The postcanines are similar to those of the later chiniquodontids, but the secondary palate is quite short in comparison, and the genus lacks the angulation of the ventral cranial margin seen in chiniquodontids.
 Lumkuia can be seen as more derived than other contemporary cynodonts such as Cynognathus with the crowns of its teeth high and narrow and having inwardly curving tops.

 Classification

 Lumkuia was first described in 2001 by the palaeontologists Hopson and Kitching, who considered it to be the most basal member of Probainognathia; this placement has been supported by several later studies.
 A 2010 phylogenetic analysis by Liu and Olsen, and multiple later analyses based on the same data matrix, have instead placed it outside the clade formed by Cynognathia and Probainognathia.
 However, during a 2022 redescription of Lumkuia, new anatomical characters found during the study were incorporated into the Liu & Olsen (2010) matrix, which led to Lumkuia being unambiguously recovered as a basal probainognathian.
 Before the discovery of Lumkuia, the earliest known probainognathians were from younger strata in Africa and South America that were deposited in the late Middle and Late Triassic.

+Palaeobiology

+Lumkuia was facultatively fossorial, as its forelimbs displayed adaptations for scratch-digging.
+It used a sprawling locomotory mode.